pmorie/node-documentation/README.writing_cartridges.md

 Note in the above list the files in the `php-5.3/conf` directory are unlocked but the directory itself is not.
-Directories like `.node-gyp` and `.npm` in nodejs are **NOT** candidates to be created in this manner as they require the gear to have read and write access.
+Directories like `.node-gyp` and `.npm` in nodejs are **NOT** candidates to be created in this manner as they require the gear to have read and write access while the application is deploying and running.
 These directories would need to be created by the nodejs `setup` script which is run while the gear is unlocked.

-The following list of directories are reserved the the gear's home
+The following list of directories are reserved by OpenShift in the the gear's home directory:
-directory:

     .ssh
     .sandbox